mrousavy/react-native-google-nearby-messages/README.md

 #### useNearbyErrorCallback

-Subscribe to any errors occuring in the Nearby API.
+Subscribe to any errors emitted from the Nearby API.

 ```ts
 export default function App() {